CarlosAlegreUr/Constellation-ChainlinkHackathon-2023/README.md

 ---

-### THE MARKET OF WARRIORS 🪖💸

-As your fighters are NFT you can trade it as much as you want.

-You can even lend your imaginative fighters (NFTs) to other plaers anad earn interest on the fight they win when other players use them.

----

 ### AUTOMATED GAMING 🎲🎮

 Would you like to play with your imagination like your kid inside but you don't have time cause of adulthood???